kamanbipat/Enterprise-Defense-Lab/README.md

     - Check the configured box for both rule types and set it to "Enforce Rules".
     - Run ```gpupdate /force``` on the Workstation to force update the group policy.
 5. Validation: Verify the policy by attempting to run cmd.exe from a user-writable directory (Desktop) as a standard user.
 Confirm the system successfully blocked execution.
-    - Login as your local user for lab.local, for me it is lab\kbipat.
+    - Login as your local user for lab.internal, for me it is lab\kbipat.
     - Go to C:\Windows\System32, copy cmd.exe, and paste it to the Desktop.
     - Attempt to run cmd.exe from the desktop - it should be blocked by the policy as we are running it from a prohibited location.